Boise City, Idaho Population 2020

 Boise is the most populous city and capital of Idaho and the county seat of Ada County.
 Boise is located on the Boise River in the southwestern part of the state.

-Boise has an estimated population of 217,000 people, which makes it the 99th largest city in the United States.
-The larger Boise City-Nampa metropolitan area, which includes 5 counties, has a population of 620,000 and it is the largest metro area in the state, containing the 3 largest cities in Idaho: Boise, Nampa and Meridian.
+Boise has an estimated population of 228,790 people, which makes it the 99th largest city in the United States.
+The larger Boise City-Nampa metropolitan area, which includes five counties, has a population of 620,000 and it is the largest metro area in the state, containing the three largest cities in Idaho: Boise, Nampa, and Meridian.
 Boise is also the 3rd most populous metro area in the Pacific Northwest after Seattle and Portland.

 Boise has a large ethnic Basque community of about 15,000 people, which is the largest in the United States and the 5th largest outside of Mexico, Chile, Argentina and the Basque Country in France and Spain.
-There is also a large Basque festival in the city every 5 years.
+There is also a sizeable Basque festival in the city every five years.

 The city is home to many religions with the Boise Hare Krishna Temple, an LDS Church temple and the Jewish Ahavath Beth Israel Temple, which is the oldest continually used temple west of the Mississippi.

-In the 2000s, more than 5,000 refugees have been settled around Boise, particularly refugees from: Europe and Central Asia, especially from Bosnia, Afghanistan and Russia (67%); Africa, especially Liberia, Sudan and Somalia (24%); East Asia, Latin America and the Near East (9%).
+In the 2000s, more than 5,000 refugees have been settled around Boise, mainly refugees from Europe and Central Asia, especially from Bosnia, Afghanistan, and Russia (67%); Africa, especially Liberia, Sudan and Somalia (24%); East Asia, Latin America and the Near East (9%).

 Boise Population Growth

-- Boise got its name in the 1800s when French Canadian fur trappers traveling through the desert came across the valley and exclaimed "Les Boise!" or "The Trees!"
+- One account of how Boise got its name in the 1800s comes from a story that when French Canadian fur trappers traveling through the desert came across the valley and exclaimed "Les Boise!" or "The Trees!"

 - Boise is an Idaho refugee center that welcomes hundreds of people every year from around the world.